• Skip to primary navigation

 two process photos showing uncooked batter in a waffle iron and one fully cooked one.

-• If your iron is not non-stick, lightly spray it with nonstick cooking spray otherwise leave it bare.
+• If your iron is not non-stick, lightly spray it with cooking spray otherwise leave it bare.
 Spoon the amount of batter recommended by the manufacturer onto the hot iron plate.

 • Cook according to the manufacturer’s instructions until it's golden brown.
 Serve immediately.